aldoz-a/ProcMonit/README.md

 # ProcMonit

-A simple process monitor written in C
+A simple Process Monitor written in C
 =====================================

 Overview
 --------

-A simple process monitor written in C.
+A simple Process Monitor written in C.

 1. ProcMonit.c - the Process Monitor source file.